 This program is available in Toronto and York Region.

 We’re part of the Crosslinks Street Outreach and Services Network, a comprehensive and coordinated network of services for the homeless in York Region.
 A team of public health workers and mental health specialists provide community outreach, housing assistance, medical and addictions care, financial support and more.
 We also operate an outreach van, which provides a range of urgent-care services seven days a week.

 Our 416 Community Support for Women program offers support for anyone 16 years of age or older who identifies as a woman and faces mental health and/or substance use challenges.
-The 416 provides drop-in meals, a health and wellness program, mental health and addiction case management and more.
+The 416 provides drop-in meals, a health and wellness program, mental health and addiction support and more.
 This program is available in Toronto.

-Our Positive Service Coordination program provides intensive one-on-one case management services to people who are homeless and living with HIV/AIDS, mental illness and addiction, and have experienced a physical or mental health crisis.
+Our Positive Service Coordination program provides intensive one-on-one support services to people who are homeless and living with HIV/AIDS, mental illness and addiction, and have experienced a physical or mental health crisis.
 Currently, the program helps more than 70 people a year leave the street, stabilize, take control of their mental and physical health, obtain affordable housing and recover their dignity and independence.

 This service is available in Toronto.

 We offer two types of outreach services.
 The first assists clients in finding suitable temporary or permanent housing, with support services available.
 We also offer outreach support services to seniors experiencing mental health or addiction crises.